 She received two Guggenheim Fellowships in 1963 and 1966.
 In 1967, she was in the MoMA seminal exhibition show “New Documents” along with photographers Leo Friedlander and Gerry Winograd.
 Her work was unique and controversial, and it garnered the most attention.
 Some viewers found her work unhealthy and mocking of her subjects.
 Others saw Arbus as looking sympathetically at marginalized people, asking us to look closely at them in a humane way.

-In 1971, suffering from lifelong depression; a hinted-at possible incestuous relationship with her brother the poet Howard Nemerov; many damaged love affairs with both men and women, Arbus committed suicide.
+In 1971, suffering from lifelong depression; a hinted-at possible incestuous relationship with her brother the poet Howard Nemerov; and failed bisexual love affairs with both men and women, Arbus committed suicide.
 Her work now became even more controversial than before with viewers re-examining her photographs to see if they could better understand her tragic end.